Imprint of the seesaw mechanism on feebly interacting dark matter and the baryon asymmetry

-We start with the conventional Lagrangian of type-I seesaw (in the charged lepton diagonal basis) involving SM lepton ($l_L$) and Higgs ($H$) doublets by \bea -\mathcal{L}_{\rm{Int}}= {(Y_{\nu})}_{ij}\bar{l}_{Li} \tilde{H}N_{Rj}+\frac{1}{2}M_{i}\overline{N^{c}_{Ri}}N_{Ri} +h.c \eea with indices $i,j$ run as 1,2,3 and we assume the RHN mass matrix $M$ as diagonal with hierarchical masses, $M_1 < M_2 <M_3$.
+We start with the conventional type-I seesaw Lagrangian (in charged lepton diagonal basis) involving SM lepton ($l_L$) and Higgs ($H$) doublets by \bea -\mathcal{L}_{\rm{Int}}= {(Y_{\nu})}_{\alpha i}\bar{l}_{L_{\alpha}} \tilde{H}N_{i}+\frac{1}{2}M_{i}\overline{N^{c}_{i}}N_{i} +h.c., \eea with $i =1,2,3$ and $\alpha = e,\mu,\tau$.
+We assume the RHN mass matrix $M$ as diagonal with hierarchical masses.
 As a result of the electroweak (EW) symmetry breaking, the light neutrino mass matrix is given by the seesaw formula, $m_{\nu} = -m_D M^{-1} m^T_D$ which is diagonalized by $U^{\dagger} m_{\nu} U^* =$diag ($m_1, m_2, m_3$)$\equiv m_{\nu}^d$, where $U$ is the PMNS matrix \cite{Esteban:2020cvm} and ${(m_D)}_{ij} = {(Y_{\nu})}_{ij} v/{\sqrt{2}}$, where $v$ = 246 GeV.

-We choose the lightest RHN $N_1$ as the dark matter candidate.
-To begin with, we consider mass of the DM to so that possibility of its production from decays of the SM gauge bosons (via active-sterile neutrino mixing) and Higgs (via Yukawa coupling $Y_{\nu}$) is kinetically forbidden.
-The other two masses $M_{2,3}$ are considered above the EW scale though.
-Considering the fact that decay of $N_1$ (details to be followed as we proceed) can even proceed via the relevant active-sterile neutrino mixing $V_{i1} = {m_D}_{i1}/M_1$, we consider the following structure of neutrino Dirac mass matrix ${(m_D)}_{ij} = {(Y_{\nu})}_{ij} v/{\sqrt{2}}$ at a leading order \bea Y_{\nu} = \left( \right). \eea As a result of the vanishing left block (L$_B$), $N_1$ remains completely decoupled and hence absolutely stable while $N_{2,3}$ along with the right block (R$_B$) entries of $Y_{\nu}$ generate light neutrino mass via seesaw.
-This also ensures that the lightest active neutrino mass (using seesaw) $m_1$ becomes zero and a vanishing $V_{i1}$ (for $i$ = $e, \mu, \tau$) related to $N_1$ results.
-The entries of $Y_{\nu}$ can be obtained using the Casas-Ibarra (CI) parametrization \cite{Casas:2001sr}:
+To begin with, we consider mass of the DM to so that possibility of its production from decays of the SM gauge bosons (via active-sterile neutrino mixing) and Higgs (via neutrino Yukawa interaction) remains plausible.
+On the other hand, masses of the remaining RHNs are assumed to be above the EW scale.
+Considering the fact that decay of $N_1$ can even proceed via the relevant active-sterile neutrino mixing ${m_D}_{i1}/M_1 \equiv V_{i1}$, we propose the following structure of neutrino Yukawa matrix at the leading order \bea Y_{\nu} = \left(~ ~ ~ \right). \eea As a result of the vanishing left block (L$_B$), $N_1$ remains completely decoupled and hence absolutely stable while $N_{2,3}$ along with the right block (R$_B$) entries of $Y_{\nu}$ generate light neutrino mass via seesaw.
+This also ensures that the lightest active neutrino mass $m_1$ becomes zero and a vanishing $V_{i1}$ results.
+The entries of $Y_{\nu}$ can be written using the Casas-Ibarra (CI) parametrization \cite{Casas:2001sr}: